AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-outlook/set-up-workfront-for-outlook.md

 * Reply to comments via the [!DNL Workfront] add-in for [!DNL Outlook].
 For information about replying to comments from Workfront for [!DNL Outlook], see [Reply to a comment from [!DNL Outlook]](../../workfront-integrations-and-apps/using-workfront-with-outlook/reply-to-a-comment-from-outlook.md).
 * Create tasks and issues from scratch, or create them from existing emails (using drag-and-drop functionality).
 For more information , see [Add an [!DNL Outlook] email to a project as a task or an issue](../../workfront-integrations-and-apps/using-workfront-with-outlook/add-outlook-email-to-project-as-task-or-issue.md).

-You must add the [!DNL Workfront] add-in to your [!DNL Outlook] account before you can&nbsp;use [!DNL Workfront for Outlook].
+You must add the [!DNL Workfront] add-in to your [!DNL Outlook] account before you can use [!DNL Workfront for Outlook].

 If you are unable to install the [!DNL Workfront] add-in with your [!DNL Outlook] account, contact your [!DNL Workfront] administrator to ensure that [!DNL Outlook] add-ins are enabled for your organization.